Gandi/gandi.cli/README.md

     $ gandi certificate export "domain.tld" --intermediate

 Find information on how to use your certificate with different servers on [our wiki](http://wiki.gandi.net/en/ssl).

+### Adding a Web Application vhost with SSL

+Gandi allow you to associate a certificate with your vhost.

+#### 1. You already have the matching certificate at Gandi

+Just create the vhost giving it the private key used to generate that certificate.

+    $ gandi vhost create --vhost "domain.tld" --paas "PaasName" \
+        --ssl --private-key "domain.tld.key"

+#### 2. You have the matching certificate but not at Gandi (or in another account)

+Declare the hosted certificate.

+    $ gandi certstore create --pk "domain.tld.key" --crt "domain.tld.crt"

+And then create the vhost.

+    $ gandi vhost create --vhost "domain.tld" --paas "PaasName" --ssl

+#### 3. You don't have any certificate and plan to get it at Gandi

+Create the certificate.

+    $ gandi certificate create --cn "domain.tld.key" --type std

+And then create the vhost.

+    $ gandi vhost create --vhost "domain.tld" --paas "PaasName" \
+        --ssl --private-key "domain.tld.key"

 ### Creating a private VLAN